Tanarus (video game): Gameplay

+History

+Tanarus was developed by Verant Interactive and published by Sony Interactive Studios America.
+It was originally called Armorgeddon, but its name had to be changed due to another game being discovered with that name.
+It released in late 1997.
+It was included as part of Sony Online Entertainment's Station Exchange program in 2007 before being shut down on June 10, 2010.

 Reception

 The game received favorable reviews.
 GameSpots Chris Gregson concluded, "Some might think $9.95 per month is a little pricey for a single game - that's what Kesmai charges for all of its sundry online-only games on GameStorm, for example - but they need to remember that there's really no other game online like this one.
 And if it gets its hooks in you, you'll probably consider the price a bargain."Next Generation said, "While the graphics and sound have been kept to a minimum to reduce latency, they're by no means ugly, and with 3D acceleration, there are enough special effects to keep almost anyone happy.
 At $9.99 a month, Tanarus isn't the greatest value for everybody, but for those with the persistence and skill to become good at the game, it's worth the time and money."